Welcome to the Premier Website for Professional Business Analysis

 Measuring Liquid Asset Performance

-Owners and managers everywhere watch closely the current availability and performance (turnover) of liquid assets in each current asset category:
+Owners and managers everywhere watch closely the current availability and performance (turnover) of liquid assets in each Current Asset category:

 • The timing and management of cash flow is critical for meeting obligations and needs: Paying employees, paying interest on loans or bonds, or investing in new product development or an infrastructure upgrade, for instance.
 Management, therefore, takes a keen interest in monitoring Working Capital and the firm's Current Ratio.